Dentures: Manufacturing

-Modern dentures are most often fabricated in a commercial dental laboratory or by a denturist using a combination of tissue shaded powders polymethylmethacrylate acrylic (PMMA).
-These acrylics are available as heat cured or cold cured types.
+Modern dentures are most often fabricated in a commercial dental laboratory or by a denturist using a combination of tissue shaded powders polymethyl methacrylate acrylic (PMMA).
+These acrylics are available as heat-cured or cold-cured types.
 Commercially produced acrylic teeth are widely available in hundreds of shapes and tooth colors.

 The process of fabricating a denture usually begins with an initial dental impression of the maxillary and mandibular ridges.
 Standard impression materials are used during the process.
 The initial impression is used to create a simple stone model that represents the maxillary and mandibular arches of the patient's mouth.
 This is not a detailed impression at this stage.
-Once the initial impression is taken, the stone model is used to create a 'Custom Impression Tray' which is used to take a second and much more detailed and accurate impression of the patient's maxillary and mandibular ridges.
-Polyvinylsiloxane impression material is one of several very accurate impression materials used when the final impression is taken of the maxillary and mandibular ridges.
+Once the initial impression is taken, the stone model is used to create a 'custom impression tray', which is then used to take a second and much more detailed and accurate impression of the patient's maxillary and mandibular ridges.
+Polyvinyl siloxane impression material is one of several very accurate impression materials used when the final impression is taken of the maxillary and mandibular ridges.
 A wax rim is fabricated to assist the dentist or denturist in establishing the vertical dimension of occlusion.
 After this, a bite registration is created to marry the position of one arch to the other.

 Once the relative position of each arch to the other is known, the wax rim can be used as a base to place the selected denture teeth in correct position.
 This arrangement of teeth is tested in the mouth so that adjustments can be made to the occlusion.
 After the occlusion has been verified by the dentist or denturist and the patient, and all phonetic requirements are met, the denture is processed.